 8. To reapply the sensor to the same site, continue at step 5 in section 'Sensor Application using a Multi-Site Attachment Ring' (p.
-36).
-Make sure to clean the measurement site from any gel residue and to reapply 1-2 drops of Contact Gel to the site before reinserting the sensor into the MAR/e.
+35) or 'Sensor Application using a Non-Adhesive Wrap' (p.
+41).
+Make sure to clean the measurement site from any gel residue and to reapply 1-2 drops of Contact Gel to the site before reinserting the sensor into the MARe.